daderidd/geocovid-envivd/README.md

 ## Directory structure

 - `src/` : This folder contains the scripts to perform all analyses and generate figures
-- `data/` : This folder contains all geographic and demographic data used in the analyses

 ## Environment